 You’ll come across the unique Beamless Hall as you explore the grounds.
 Built during the Ming Dynasty entirely from brick and stone, it stands strong without a single beam for support.

+A short walk uphill will take you to the Linggu Pagoda.
 This pagoda’s appearance catches your eye.
 Surrounded by greenery, it’s a great spot for photos or just to appreciate the view.

 5. Fuzi Miao